515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 For those who need capital fast, who don’t have great credit, or don’t have any applicable collateral that could be placed down to secure a traditional loan, an MCA may be the perfect funding solution.

-As small business financing alternatives go, split funding is one of the most convenient when it comes to repayment.
+As small business financing alternatives go, split funding is one of the most convenient when it comes to repayment, especially if you have strong cash flow.

-An MCA is an advance on future credit card sales.
-Therefore, it’s best for businesses who function mostly off credit and debit card sales.
+An MCA is an advance against future sales.
+Therefore, it’s best for businesses who function mostly off credit and debit card sales and have strong cash flow.

 What is convenient about split funding is the advance is repaid, typically via an ACH or automatic withdrawal, based on a percentage of those daily sales.
 The amount which is automatically paid towards the loan is typically called the “holdback” amount.

-That means if you have a dip in regular sales, the amount taken out for those days will also be reduced, making it easier to pay back the advance when business is down.
+That means if you have a dip in regular sales, the amount taken out on those days to repay the advance will also be reduced, making it easier to pay back the advance when business is down.

 The most unique aspect of an MCA is that it doesn’t use a typical APR interest fee but rather what is typically called a factor rate.